astropy/astropy/docs/wcs/wcsapi.rst

 This is indeed a spectral cube, with RA/Dec and a velocity axis.

 The main part of the new interface defines standard methods for transforming coordinates.
-The most convenience way is to use the high-level methods :meth:`~astropy.wcs.wcsapi.BaseHighLevelWCS.pixel_to_world` and :meth:`~astropy.wcs.wcsapi.BaseHighLevelWCS.world_to_pixel`, which can transform directly to astropy objects::
+The most convenient way is to use the high-level methods :meth:`~astropy.wcs.wcsapi.BaseHighLevelWCS.pixel_to_world` and :meth:`~astropy.wcs.wcsapi.BaseHighLevelWCS.world_to_pixel`, which can transform directly to astropy objects::